 UPDATED: 12/02/2020 with new photos!
 Click the link to scroll to the bottom.

 September.
 The month we all begin to dream about pumpkin spice, hot cider, warm color palettes and leaf peeping.
-While I love this month for all those reasons, I am excited to start this season with my new curly hairstyle!
+While I love this month for all those reasons, I am excited to start this season with my new curly hairstyle with highlights!

 Disclaimer: This post contains affiliate links, which means I earn a commission (at no extra cost to you) if you purchase from them.
 Thanks for supporting the free content on this site!